 You will receive a schedule of instalments with your adjustment premium calculation notice.

 If you miss an instalment or are having difficulty paying your premium, you should immediately contact icare on 13 44 22 to discuss what payment options are available.

 Note: Your end of period premium adjustments cannot be paid using direct debit.
 This applies even if you have used direct debit to pay your renewal premium instalments.

 Late payment fees may be charged on overdue premiums.
 These are compounded monthly on the outstanding balance at the end of each month.

 The rate is prescribed by the State Insurance Regulatory Authority in the Workers Compensation Market Practice and Premium Guidelines (PDF, 2.6 MB).

-If we need to contact you about payment of your premium one of our service providers may reach out to you on our behalf.
-Our service providers are Woods & Day Pty Ltd, TurksLegal and Craddock Murray Neumann.
+If we need to contact you about an overdue premium one of our service providers listed below may reach out to you on our behalf.

 - Revenue NSW - the state's revenue management agency (icare's primary collections provider from 1 September 2020)